Old State House (Boston): The Bostonian Society and the museum 1881–2019

-In 1881, in response to plans for the possible demolition of the building due to real estate potential, The Bostonian Society was formed to preserve and steward the Old State House.
+The Bostonian Society was formed in 1881 to preserve and steward the Old State House, in response to plans for the possible demolition of the building due to real estate potential.
 In 1881–1882, restorations were conducted by George A. Clough.
 In 1882, replicas of the lion and unicorn statues were placed atop the East side of the building, after the originals that had been burned in 1776.
-On the West side, the building sports a statue of an eagle, in recognition of the Old State House's connection to American history.
+On the West side, the building sports a statue of an eagle in recognition of the Old State House's connection to American history.

 Since 1904, the State Street MBTA station has occupied part of the building's basement.
-The East Boston Tunnel, which is now the Blue Line, opened in 1904, and the Washington Street Tunnel, a part of the Orange Line, opened in 1908.
-The Boston Marine Museum occupied rooms borrowed from the Bostonian Society, 1909–1947.
+The East Boston Tunnel opened in 1904, now called the Blue Line, and the Washington Street Tunnel opened in 1908, now part of the Orange Line.
+The Boston Marine Museum occupied rooms borrowed from the Bostonian Society from 1909 to 1947.